 That’s not to say one investment is better than the other, as it’s important to have a mix of asset classes across your entire portfolio.

-For me, this really does highlight just how safe and secure Australian real estate really is and why I consider it to be such a great asset class to invest in to build long-term wealth.
+For me, as a buyers agent in Melbourne, this really does highlight just how safe and secure Australian real estate really is and why I consider it to be such a great asset class to invest in to build long-term wealth.